Skip to main content

 Application Deadline: May 15

-Young musicians and music lovers will learn from experienced educators and music and arts professionals, while enhancing their existing skills and developing new ones.
+Young musicians and music lovers will learn from experienced educators and professionals in the music and arts, while enhancing their existing skills and developing new ones.
 Founded in 1929, the program is the second-oldest music camp in the country.
 The program will culminate in performances and presentations for family and friends.

 Application Deadline: N/A